Park Ridge Public Library, 847-825-3123

 Department Manager: Staci Greenwald

-The Children's Services Department serves children from birth through 6th grade, parents, teachers, and adults that work with children.
+The Youth Services Department serves children, parents, teachers, and adults that work with children.
 The department has a collection of over 80,000 items, computers with fun and educational games, access to the Internet, an area for young children to explore, an area for school-age children to relax, read and study, and listening stations.
 Programs for all ages are offered year round.